-This may include progress in areas other than attainment, for example, wider development or social and emotional needs.
+This may include progress in areas other than attainment; for example, wider development or social needs.

-When teachers identify an area where a pupil is making slow progress, they will target the pupil's area of weakness with adapted, high-quality teaching.
-If progress does not improve, the teacher will raise the issue with the SEND Team to have an initial discussion about whether this lack of progress may be due to a special educational need.
+When teachers identify an area where a pupil is making slow progress, they will target the pupil's area of weakness with differentiated, high-quality teaching.
+If progress does not improve, the teacher will raise the issue with the SENCO to have an initial discussion about whether this lack of progress may be due to a special educational need or other external factors.
 Where necessary they will, in consultation with the pupil's parents or carers, consider consulting an external specialist.